Tutorials · · 5 min read

 Here’s how to add a real-time typing indicator to your TalkJS chat.

-Step 1: Create a typing indicator theme component
+Step 1: Add a bot typing indicator to your theme

 <TypingIndicator />